 Annnnnd that brings us to today, where temporary bans on reusables and more packaging from delivery/takeout are sparking a lively discussion on whether the pandemic means the demise of the zero waste movement.

 No, it does not.
 I’m just going to come out and say it: COVID-19 is not the end of zero waste, and posing the question as such misses an important opportunity to reframe what zero waste could and should be.
 A lifestyle that needs to move beyond packaging and trash into broader efforts to waste less food, less water, less electricity, less resources and less everything.
 A movement that encourages participants to re-evaluate our relationship with “stuff”, shift our mindset on consumption, and being a part of the larger systematic effort towards a circular economy.

 The latter point is especially important, because a trash-free lifestyle built on endless consumption is still wasteful, and because the idea that any one individual could be truly “zero waste” in a linear economy was ludicrous to begin with.

-Throwing edible food in the compost bin – needlessly waste away that resources, land, labor used to grow that food – is that zero waste?
+Throwing edible food in the compost bin – needlessly waste away the resources, land, labor used to grow that food – is that zero waste?
 Bulk shopping with BYO containers when the goods had to be transported to the store in some sort of packaging, is that zero waste?
 Putting a recyclable item in the bin – out of sight, out of mind – when we have a broken recycling market, is that zero waste?
 Producing no trash – but still generating carbon though buying new clothes, flying, or just being a human (let’s be honest) – is that zero waste?

 We have such an excellent opportunity to reframe these conversations right now.
 So instead of fretting over “if this is the end of zero waste,” how about we ask ourselves: